tmvchan/tmvchan.github.io/_pages/research.md

 author_profile: true
 ---

+## Scientific Communication in Psychology

+As scientists, we often communicate with our peers, but we sometimes fail in making our research known and relevant to the public.
+Even in psychology curricula, we often leave training this skill to specific methods or science communication courses.
+In tandem with my belief that the discoveries of science should be relevant to students, I also aim to make sure that students are equipped to share their knowledge with others.

+With the support of the Society for the Teaching of Psychology, I am working on a project to make an instructional resource based on a group science communication project I assign to students in Cognitive Psychology.
+This resource will hopefully be online on STP's website in Spring 2024.
+Concurrently, I am working on the assessment of both student perceptions and in-class writing on communicating dense scientific concepts in an easy to understand fashion.

+## Ambivalent Emotions in Music

+Although we often make the associations of 'major = happy' and 'minor = sad' in Western music, we can experience many emotions beyond simple positive and negative affect when listening to music.
+At the same time, chord structures extend beyond simple major and minor triads.
+What are the ways in which tonalities can combine in horizontal harmony (across a sequence of pitches) and vertical harmony (across a single chord made of more than one pitch) that elicit mixed affect?

+Along with Berthold Hoeckner, Stephen Van Hedger and Noah Bongiovanni, we are characterizing a particular musical construct (the seventh chord) and its ability to express mixed affect, such as 'bittersweet' or 'nostalgic'.
+By varying psychoacoustic dimensions of the chord structure, we can manipulate the tendency to perceive such a chord as more happy or sad, potentially highlighting the cues that the average listener uses to perceive valence in music.

 ## Teaching and Learning of Neuroscience

 The way in which neuroscience is completed as a discipline relies on the expertise of many individuals and the utilization of many technologies and interdisciplinary collaboration.
 However, the way in which neuroscience is taught often occurs at a unitary level, focusing on the scale of molecules, or neurons, or brains, or people.
 This process runs the risk of diluting the experience of neuroscience for students.